RaiMan/SikuliX1/README.md

 **macOS/Linux** you have to make Tesseract OCR available ([for HowTo look here](https://github.com/RaiMan/SikuliX1/wiki/macOS-Linux:-Support-libraries-for-Tess4J-Tesseract-4-OCR)).

 **Linux** OpenCV ibraries are bundled and should work on Ubuntu-like flavors.
-In case of problems you have to find a solutiuon.
+In case of problems you have to find a solution.

 <hr>